Civil Investigations

 • Background check: This is one of the most common types of investigation and helps uncover the truth about people involved in your personal or business life.

-• Marital matters: This is about investigations for matters related to divorces, domestic violence, infidelity, pre-marital checks, etc.
+• Marital matters: This is about investigations of divorces, domestic violence, infidelity, pre-marital checks, etc.

-• Personal injury cases: This involves finding out everything related to how an injury might have occurred, who was involved etc.
+• Personal injury cases involve discovering everything related to how an injury might have occurred, who was involved, etc.

 • Missing persons: Such investigations involve investigating the last whereabouts of the individual, checking on all the people related to the missing person, etc.